olebole/irafdoc/doc/specred.sfit.rst

   may be adjusted interactively if the parameter <i>interactive</i> is yes.
 The fitting is performed with the <b>icfit</b> package.
-The cursor mode commands for this package are described in a separate help entry under <tt>"icfit"</tt>.
+The cursor mode commands for this package are described in a separate help entry under <span style="font-family: monospace;">"icfit"</span>.
 Separate copies of the fitting parameters are maintained for each line so that interactive changes to the parameter defaults will be remembered from image to image.
   </p>